kalki/RoboND-Rover-Project/report.md

 **`navigatable_area.py`**

-It defined area and the coords of each area, like `L_IMPACT`, and defined name for area liek `L_IMPACT_NAME`.
+It defined area and the coord of each area, like `L_IMPACT`, and defined name for area like `L_IMPACT_NAME`.
 It defined a list `AREAS` for all defined areas.

-It also define the threshold of percentage to decide if area is clear (navigatable > 95%), open (navigatable > 70%), normal (70% > navigatable > 30%), blocked (30% > navigatable).
+It also define the threshold of percentage to decide if area is clear (navigable > 95%), open (navigable > 70%), normal (70% > navigable > 30%), blocked (30% > navigable).
 It also defined a class `NavigationArea` to provides methods to check area, like `is_area_clear()`.

- `rover_status.py`
+**`rover_status.py`**

-`rover_status.py` defined class `RoverStatus` and provide a bunch of method like ` is_both_edge_blocked()` to simplify and reuse area detection logic, and also make decision tree in `decision.py` more eadable.
+`rover_status.py` defined class `RoverStatus` and provide a bunch of method like ` is_both_edge_blocked()` to simplify and reuse area detection logic, and also make decision tree in `decision.py` more readable.

 ### Rover abnormal detection ###

-Sometimes rover get stucked by rock and not moving.
+Sometimes rover get stuck by rock and not moving.
 In move forward, follow edge and navigate mode, it use position history to detect stuck.
-In rock picking mode, if rover stay in mode for 20 seconds, rover will abandon and move foward.
+In rock picking mode, if rover stay in mode for 20 seconds, rover will abandon and move forward.

 Rover will record it world map position and yaw every second.
-If it almost no change in last 8 seconds, it means rover is stucked and will trigger action.
+If it almost no change in last 8 seconds, it means rover is stuck and will trigger action.

 To decide if there is change, we use value in last 8 seconds with max difference with 8 seconds average minus the average.
 If pos change is small than 0.2 and yaw change is small than 2, it is no change.

 #### Why needs abnormal detection ####

 When rover get stuck by rock, sometime there is no rock visual on vision image.
-In below image, rover is stucked but vision actually looks normal narrow path.
+In below image, rover is stuck but vision actually looks normal narrow path.
 The only way to detect is use rover movement itself.

 ![Rover is stuck][a_image2]